 Peter Taylor was part of the team of consultants helping to design and develop the MASEPOLREX 2025 exercise hosted by Kenya.
 This major event enabled both the national response system and regional/international support to be tested.

 Over 300 personnel were involved from a multitude of governmental and private sector organizations.
-The photo shows the use of rice husks as an oil simulant for offshore depolyments.
+The photo shows the use of rice husks as an oil simulant for offshore deployments.

 Full scale oil spill simulation exercise held in Mombasa, Kenya